Sales Induction – A Necessity or a ‘Nice to Have’?

 What kind of impact can an effective sales induction programme have on your company and salesforce?
 What would your company gain from having a sales induction programme?

-We would like to hear from you– please share your thoughts with us on Twitter on Twitter.
+We would like to hear from you– please share your thoughts with us on Twitter.
 Follow us @Imparta.

 We hope you’ve enjoyed the second part of our induction series.
-Part three will discuss how you can solve the challenges of sales onboarding.
+Part three will discuss how you can solve the challenges of sales induction.